-- Damp spots which can quickly become hotbeds for microbial activity, including fungi, virus, or bacteria
+- Damp spots can quickly become hotbeds for microbial activity, including fungi, viruses, or bacteria

-- Inner wall cavity damage which can stagnate, causing unpleasant odors and cracking paintwork
+- Inner wall cavity damage can stagnate, causing unpleasant odors and cracking paintwork

-- Damage to drywall, insulation, or paintwork which is often discernible through discoloration
+- Damage to drywall, insulation, or paintwork is often discernible through discoloration

 How does water restoration begin?

 The first question that a professional water restoration technician asks is what is wet.
 We usually start at the source of water intrusion, which is generally identifiable as a slow leak, faulty appliance, or cracks leading to rainwater intrusion.
 From here, our technicians can work outwards to understand the extent of water migration.
 Sometimes it is necessary to use advanced measuring equipment to understand the scope of water migration truly.
 These may include the use of thermal imaging cameras or boroscopes.
 If a technician suspects that migration has reached wall cavities, we may need to perform a demolition to expose the hole and assess its insulation.
 Wet materials like insulation or drywall are typically inexpensive to replace and can be reinstalled by a qualified SERVPRO technician.

 What equipment can be used to fix water migration issues?